 Use Drawer Dividers Inside Bins to Organize the Small Stuff

-Now, since I started doing fabric designs for the house and on clothing, I had to create a section for my fabric and craft paints.
+Since I started doing fabric designs for the house and clothing, I had to create a section for my fabric and craft paints.
 I also needed a place for my glue gun and sticks.
-I used a wicker serving bin which was about 4 inches high and added an Ikea drawer organizer inside it so I could divide up the different paints and sponges.
-This is stored in another cabinet for now but will eventually be incorporated into the scrapbooking station.
+I used a wicker serving bin about 4 inches high and added an Ikea drawer organizer to divide the different paints and sponges.
+This is stored in another cabinet but will eventually be incorporated into the scrapbooking station.